4.9

 • Participated in user training sessions, enhancing the overall user adoption of developed systems.

-1. Understanding the Job Description
+1. Pull the Core Work from the Job Description

 Takeaway